We’ll show you how to use the most popular PC stress testing tools, then explain how stress testing helps maintain your computer’s health.

 Aging hardware: Your PC might not be up to spec anymore, and its components could be showing signs of age.
 This happens often with PCs that have been overclocked and used for intensive tasks, such as gaming or video rendering, for at least five years.

 You might want to upgrade, add more RAM, or even build your own PC for gaming, video editing, or whatever else you may need.
 Updating your computer’s hardware can boost its performance and speed up boot times considerably.

 Outdated drivers or BIOS versions: Increased stress might also cause crashes on outdated drivers and BIOS releases.
 Check for new drivers or run a free scan with AVG Driver Updater.
 Then update the BIOS to the latest release.

-Have you finished with your stress test?
-Now it’s time to make sure that not only your hardware is running smoothly, but your Windows operating system and software is, too.
 This is where AVG TuneUp comes in — it’ll keep your computer running like new with a full suite of specially designed performance-boosting tools.
-Try AVG TuneUp today for free and enjoy more power than you ever imagined!
+Try AVG TuneUp today for free and enjoy a smoother and faster computer.